cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 ## Side-Channel Resistance

 Implementations of VDAFs should incorporate defenses against side-channel attacks.
-Because side-channel attacks may impact the privacy security goal, the relevant threat model includes an attacker that may control the Collector, a subset of Clients, and a subset of Aggregators, and monitor side-channel signals from the honest Clients and Aggregators.
-Thus, implementations of Clients and Aggregators should treat measurements, input shares, and output shares as secret, and avoid leaking those secret values or any intermediate computations that depend on them.
+For side-channel attacks against the privacy security goal, the relevant threat model includes an attacker that may control the Collector, a subset of Clients, and a subset of Aggregators, and monitor side-channel signals from the honest Clients and Aggregators.
+Side-channel attacks by third parties may indirectly target robustness by trying to leak the Aggregators' verification key.
+Thus, implementations of Clients and Aggregators should treat measurements, input shares, output shares, and the verification key as secret, and avoid leaking those secret values or any intermediate computations that depend on them.

 For example, the following routines should all be implemented in a side-channel resistant manner.